When a counselor meets with a client, who sets the agenda? What are the goals of the meeting? Who gets to decide what topics are discussed?

 Those personal decisions, of course, ought to be made by the clients.
 After all, they are the ones seeking assistance.
 The counselor’s job is to help clients meet their goals.

 Unfortunately, those aren’t hypothetical questions.
-They’re a reality in the state of Missouri, where Kansas City and Jackson County have chosen to censor certain speech between counselors and some of their clients.
-So Alliance Defending Freedom is taking action to protect the First Amendment rights of counselors in the city and county.
+They’re a reality in Kansas City, Missouri, and Jackson County, Missouri, where these local governments have passed ordinances that compel and censor certain speech between counselors and some of their clients.
+So, Alliance Defending Freedom is taking action to protect the First Amendment rights of counselors in the city and county.

 Two counselors following their Christian faith

-Wyatt Bury is a Christian who provides counseling for children, adults, couples, and families through his business, Wyatt Bury, LLC.
-He helps clients through a variety of issues including depression, anxiety, relationships, trauma, and others.
+Wyatt Bury is a Christian who provides counseling for children, adults, couples, and families through his counseling practice, Wyatt Bury, LLC.
+He helps clients through a variety of issues, including depression, anxiety, relationships, trauma, and others.

 Both Wyatt and Pamela work with Christian and non-Christian clients, and they always approach their counseling in the same way.
 The counselors meet with clients and let them voluntarily set their own goals, and they allow their clients to choose whether to integrate faith with their counseling.
 Neither Wyatt nor Pamela would ever impose their views on clients.